browserengineering/book/book/browsersandweb.md

 Nowadays, desktop applications are often built and delivered as _web
 apps_: websites[^website] used in similar ways to installed applications.
-And on mobile devices even native apps often use _web views_ that embed a browser render parts of the application UI.
+And on mobile devices even native apps often use _web views_ that embed a browser to render parts of the application UI.
-Perhaps in the future mobile devices will, like desktop computers, mostly a container for web apps.
+Perhaps in the future mobile devices will, like desktop computers, mostly be a container for web apps.

 [^website]: You probably already know what a website is.
 This is one.
     If not, [see here](https://en.wikipedia.org/wiki/Website).